glhr/rasa_project/user_data/user_data.md

 - hello robot
 - hello i don t like to speak to robots
 - hey robot record
+- hello what do you know how to do

 ## intent:pick up
 - pickup the [yellow](object_color) [banana](object_name) from the [table](placement)